AndersonCSM/Data_Science/README.md

-# DataScience
-Here is a list of the main projects developed in the field of data science, encompassing everything from data analysis to machine learning.
+This repository is focused on data science projects.
+Here you will find various projects that involve data extraction, transformation, and reading activities, as well as the use of some machine learning techniques according to the project.
 ---
-Aqui está disposto os principais projetos desenvolvidos na área de ciência de dados, envolvendo desde análise de dados até aprendizado de máquina.
+Este repositório é voltado para projetos de ciência de dados.
+Aqui você encontrará diversos projetos que envolvem atividades de extração, transformação e leitura de dados, além do uso de algumas técnicas de machine learning de acordo com o projeto.
 ---